hyprwm/hyprland-wiki/pages/Getting Started/Quick-start.md

 [Configuring Hyprland page](../../Configuring/Configuring-Hyprland) to learn all about configuring Hyprland to your likings.

+# Critical software

+See the [Must-have Software page](../../Useful-Utilities/Must-have) for the crucial things to make Wayland / Hyprland / other apps work correctly.

 ## Apps / X11 replacements

 See the [Useful Utilities page](../../Useful-Utilities) and the